Regional Institute of Education

 The Regional Institute of Education (RIE, formerly known as Regional College of Education), is a constituent unit of the National Council of Educational Research and Training (NCERT), New Delhi.
 The RIEs are set up in 1963 by Government of India in different parts covering various regions.
 The Regional Institutes were started with the objective of qualitative improvement of school education through innovative pre-service and in-service teacher education programmes and relevant research, development and extension activities.

-The Regional Institutes of Education have established themselves as institutes of repute in the area of school and teacher education.
-The institutes have endeavored to shoulder the responsibilities and challenges generated by changes in the educational scenario of the country.